waiting-for-dev/front_matter_parser/README.md

 ### Syntax autodetection

-`FrontMatterParser` detects the syntax of a file by its extension and suppose that the front matter is within that syntax comments delimiters.
+`FrontMatterParser` detects the syntax of a file by its extension and it supposes that the front matter is within that syntax comments delimiters.

 Given a file `example.haml`: